 Even though seat belts are designed for driver’s safety, it’s not uncommon for seat belts to fail in a car crash.
 The NHTSA reports an estimated 3 million injuries and 40 thousand deaths every year due to seat belts failing to perform as expected in a car accident. (unionlawfirm.com)

 To ensure that your seat belt doesn’t choke you, you must learn how to wear it properly.
 Start by ensuring the shoulder belt and lap belt are secured across the rib cage and pelvis, which will be able to withstand the force of the crash better than other parts of your body.
 Now, place the shoulder belt away from your neck and across the middle part of your chest.
 Finally, make sure the lap belt doesn’t rest on your stomach but across your hips.

-Primary enforcement laws authorize police officers to stop and cite motorists for not wearing a seat belt.
+Primary enforcement laws authorize police officers to stop and cite motorists for not wearing seat belts.
 In states with secondary enforcement, police officers may only enforce the law when the motorist has been pulled over for another violation.

 It is estimated that primary enforcement laws are more effective at getting people to wear seat belts.
-In 2019, the use of seat belts by front-seat occupants was 6% higher in states that had primary enforcement compared to states with secondary enforcement seat belt laws (92% vs. 86%).
+In 2019, front-seat occupants' use of seat belts was 6% higher in states with primary enforcement compared to states with secondary enforcement seat belt laws (92% vs. 86%).

 In an accident, any individual not wearing a seat belt will be thrown forward at the speed the vehicle was moving until something stops them.
 That could be the dashboard, windscreen, or steering wheel.
 In most crashes, the individual can burst through the windows and be partially or entirely ejected from the car.